okamidash/infrastructure/roles/app/README.md

 | --------------------------- | ------------------------------------------------------------------ | ------ | --------- |
 | default_storage_mountpoint  | The default storage mountpoint under which NFS shares are accessed | string | /storage  |
 | torrent_server_storage_name | Name of the NFS share that is mounted.                             | string | downloads |

+### keycloak

+Installs docker, ssl certificates and finally keycloak.

+The docker stack is as follows:

+- mariadb (latest)

+- keycloak (latest)

+Unless otherwise provided, the following vars will be randomly generated and printed out to the console at the end of the run.

+`keycloak_db_pw` - Database password

+`keycloak_web_pw` - Keycloak web password

+You will then be able to access the VM :D